Menu

 Cash on Delivery: Still Essential in 2026

-Despite the growth of online payment, COD remains the dominant payment method for e-commerce in Morocco.
-A store that doesn’t offer COD in 2026 cuts itself off from a large portion of its potential market — 30 to 50% of potential conversions.
+Despite the continued growth of online payment adoption, Cash on Delivery remains the dominant payment method for e-commerce in Morocco.
+Any store that doesn’t offer COD in 2026 is cutting itself off from a large portion of its potential market.

-• Logistics cost: carriers (Amana, Chronopost, CTM) often charge a COD surcharge
+• Logistics cost: major carriers (Amana, Chronopost, CTM Messagerie) typically charge a COD surcharge on top of standard delivery fees

-• Fund recovery timeline: 3 to 10 business days depending on the carrier
+• Fund recovery timeline: 3 to 10 business days depending on the carrier’s reconciliation cycle

 WooCommerce (Recommended)